Newsletter

 Buyer behaviour has also evolved.
 Today’s buyers are taking more time, asking better questions, and prioritizing long-term affordability and lifestyle fit.
 Conditional offers are once again the norm, and thoughtful decision-making has replaced the urgency seen in recent years.
 At the same time, inventory levels are more balanced, providing buyers with choice while still supporting steady sales activity.

 If you’d like to talk through how these trends relate to your own property, your home search, or your next steps, I’m always happy to connect.
-Feel free to call, email, or text, and we can set aside time for a thoughtful, no-pressure conversation.
+Feel free to call, text or email, and we can set aside time for a thoughtful, no-pressure conversation.

 Big News for Homebuyers!